ArtificialIntelligentGeneration/smart-reach/README.md

-# SmartReach: High-Load Telegram Outreach Automation
+# TGFlow: High-Load Telegram Outreach Automation

-**SmartReach** is an advanced, asynchronous Python application designed for managing large-scale outreach campaigns on Telegram.
+**TGFlow** is an advanced, asynchronous Python application designed for managing large-scale outreach campaigns on Telegram.
 It leverages the MTProto protocol (via Pyrogram) to handle multiple accounts simultaneously with high performance and human-like behavior simulation.

 > **Note:** This project demonstrates advanced usage of `asyncio`, `PyQt6`, and anti-flood algorithms.
 It is intended for educational purposes and as a portfolio showcase of automation capabilities.